ralfbiedert/cheats.rs/content/_index.md

 mod m {
-    pub fn g() {}  // No public path (`m` not public) from root, so `g` }                  // is not accessible from outside crate.
+    pub fn g() {}  // No public path (`m` not public) from root, so `g` }                  // is not accessible from the outside of the crate.
 ```

 </div>